IVAs (Individual Voluntary Arrangements): What are they and how do you get one?

 - After the agreed number of years have elapsed, the debt is cleared

-- Interest and charges on the debt covered by the IVA are frozen, so the debt stops getting worse
+- Interest and charges on the debt covered by the Trust Deed are frozen, so the debt stops getting worse

-- Because an IVA is legally binding, creditors can no longer ‘hassle’ debtors for payment of debts covered by the IVA
+- Because a Trust Deed is legally binding, creditors can no longer ‘hassle’ debtors for payment of debts covered by the Trust Deed

 - You won’t have to sell your home – but see below